Fluidics: Uses

 Fluidic injection is being researched for use in aircraft to control direction, in two ways: circulation control and thrust vectoring.
 In both, larger more complex mechanical parts are replaced by fluidic systems, in which larger forces in fluids are diverted by smaller jets or flows of fluid intermittently, to change the direction of vehicles.
 In circulation control, near the trailing edges of wings, aircraft flight control systems such as ailerons, elevators, elevons, flaps, and flaperons are replaced by openings, usually rows of holes, or elongated slots, which emit fluid flows.
 In thrust vectoring, in jet engine nozzles, swiveling parts are replaced by openings which inject fluid flows into jets.
 Such systems divert thrust via fluid effects.
 Tests show that air forced into a jet engine exhaust stream can deflect thrust up to 15 degrees.
 In such uses, fluidics is desirable for lower: mass, cost (up to 50% less), drag (up to 15% less during use), inertia (for faster, stronger control response), complexity (mechanically simpler, fewer or no moving parts or surfaces, less maintenance), and radar cross section for stealth.
 This will likely be used in many unmanned aerial vehicles (UAVs), 6th generation fighter aircraft, and ships.

 As of 2023, at least two countries are known to be researching fluidic control.
-In Britain, BAE Systems has tested two fluidically controlled unmanned aircraft, one starting in 2010 named Demon, and another starting in 2017 named MAGMA, with the University of Manchester.
+In Britain, BAE Systems has tested two fluidically controlled unmanned aircraft, one starting in 2010 named Demon, and another with the University of Manchester starting in 2017 named MAGMA.
 In the United States, the Defense Advanced Research Projects Agency (DARPA) program named Control of Revolutionary Aircraft with Novel Effectors (CRANE) seeks "... to design, build, and flight test a novel X-plane that incorporates active flow control (AFC) as a primary design consideration. ...
-In 2023, the aircraft received its official designation as X-65."
+In 2023, the aircraft received its official designation as X-65", or more fully: Aurora X-65 CRANE.
 In winter 2024, construction began, at Boeing subsidiary Aurora Flight Sciences.
-In summer 2025, flight testing is to start.
+Flight tests were to start in summer 2025, but moved to 2027.

-Octobot, a 2016 proof of concept soft-bodied autonomous robot containing a microfluidic logic circuit, has been developed by researchers at Harvard University's Wyss Institute for Biologically Inspired Engineering.
+Octobot is a proof of concept soft-bodied autonomous robot containing a microfluidic logic circuit, developed by researchers at Harvard University's Wyss Institute for Biologically Inspired Engineering in 2016.